SC Corinthians Paulista: History

-In 1910, the top clubs were formed by people who were part of the upper classes.
+In 1910, several professional football clubs were formed among the higher echelons of São Paulo society.
 Among them were Club Athletico Paulistano, São Paulo Athletic Club, & Associação Atlética das Palmeiras.
-Lower-class society, excluded from larger clubs, founded their own minnow clubs and only played "floodplain" football.
+The lower classes, excluded from these clubs due to socioeconomic division, founded their own clubs and only played "floodplain" football.

-Bucking the trend, a group of five workers of the São Paulo Railway, more precisely Joaquim Ambrose and Anthony Pereira (wall painters), Rafael Perrone (shoemaker), Anselmo Correia (driver) and Carlos Silva (general laborer), residents of the neighbourhood of Bom Retiro.
+Bucking the trend, a group of five workers of the São Paulo Railway, them being, Joaquim Ambrose and Anthony Pereira (wall painters), Rafael Perrone (shoemaker), Anselmo Correia (driver) and Carlos Silva (general laborer), residents of the neighborhood of Bom Retiro.
 It was 31 August 1910 when these workers were watching a match featuring a London-based club touring Brazil, Corinthian F.C.
-After the match, while the group returned home, the men spoke of partnerships, business ideas, and general dreams of grandeur.
-In the mind of each one surfaced a great idea: the foundation of a club, after several exchanges in a lively argument, a common ground led those athletes the same dream.
-The arguments led to the conclusion that they would meet the next day to make a dream into reality.
+After the match, while the group returned home, the men talked about partnerships, business ideas, and general dreams of grandeur.
+They each surfaced one idea: the foundation of a club, after several exchanges in a lively argument, a common ground led those athletes the same dream.
+The arguments led to the conclusion that they would meet the next day to make their dream into reality.

 On 1 September 1910, the group agreed to meet after sundown in public sight.
-That night at 8:30pm, on Rua José Paulino ("Rua dos Imigrantes" (Immigrants Street), the five workers reunited alongside their guest and neighbors from Bom Retiro.
+That night at 20:30 BRT (23:30 GMT), on Rua José Paulino ("Rua dos Imigrantes"; Immigrants Street), the five workers reunited alongside their guest and neighbors from Bom Retiro.
 That night the club was founded, alongside its board of directors, who elected Miguel Battaglia as the first Club President.

-Corinthians played their first match on 10 September 1910, away against União da Lapa, a respected amateur club in São Paulo; and despite being defeated by 1–0, this match would mark the beginning of a successful era as an amateur club.
+Corinthians played their first match on 10 September 1910, away against União da Lapa, a respected amateur club in São Paulo, and they were defeated by 1–0.

-On 14 September, Luis Fabi scored Corinthians' first goal against Estrela Polar, another amateur club in the city, and Corinthians won their first game 2–0.
+On 14 September, Luis Fabi scored Corinthians' first goal against Estrela Polar, another amateur club in the city, and Corinthians won their first game (2–0).

 With good results and an increasing number of supporters, Corinthians joined the Liga Paulista, after winning two qualifying games, and played in the São Paulo State Championship for the first time, in 1913.
 Just one year after joining the league, Corinthians was crowned champion for the first time (in 1914), and were again two years later.
 There were many fly-by-night teams popping up in São Paulo at the time, and during the first practice held by Corinthians a banner was placed by the side of the field stating "This One Will Last".

-The year of 1922, the Centennial of Brazilian Independence, marks the start of Corinthians hegemony in the São Paulo State Championship.
+1922, the Centennial of Brazilian Independence, marks the start of Corinthians hegemony in the São Paulo State Championship.
 As football was almost exclusively played at Rio de Janeiro and São Paulo by that time, the two state champions were considered to be the two top clubs in Brazil.
 After defeating the Rio de Janeiro State Championship champion of that year, América, Corinthians joined the company of the great teams in Brazil.